deliveroo/nginx-sidecar/README.md

 - `NGINX_STATUS_PORT` (default `81`) a port to run the status module on
 - `NGINX_STATUS_ALLOW_FROM` (default `all`) IP, CIDR, `all` for the nginx config's `allow` statement (http://nginx.org/en/docs/http/ngx_http_access_module.html)

-## Example with Docker Compose
+## Local debugging

-You can run `docker compose up` locally over the following example:
+To check the connection between your app and the nginx reverse proxy sidecar, `docker compose up`:

 ```yaml
 version: "3.9"